cotodevel/DSOrganize/README.md

+06/04/2018:
+Micro$oft has acquired github, you can find updates from this software at: https://coto88.bitbucket.io/ Have a good day.

 DSorganize for ToolchainGenericDS.
 Based from version: 3.1129, since it seems to be the latest stable version.

 Currently it compiles.
 But it's in heavy development so expect bugs.
 The SSL driver apparently is cyassl 1.4.0 so I added it and made it compatible with TGDS environment.